Open for Worship and Individual Prayer

 The church is open for Sunday services at 11am.
 This is in addition to opening on Saturday mornings for private prayer and reflection at 9.30am.
 Your safety when visiting the church during the current pandemic is our top priority.

 - Weekly Sunday services are now taking place in church and we will continue to stream these services on our Facebook page.
-For the first few weeks, Sunday services will continue to be a family service.
-We will reintroduce Communion once we have reviewed the guidelines, and an update will be posted on our website.
+Our Sunday services will now alternate between Family Service and Family Communion.

-- Wednesday services will restart at a later date, but will continue fortnightly online for the time being (please contact us with details how to join this service)
+- Wednesday services in the building will restart at a later date, but will continue fortnightly online for the time being (please contact us with details how to join this service)